Teddy Bridgewater Player Prop Bets for NFL Week 13 | Denver vs. Kansas City 12/5/2021

 Recent Performances

-- In last week's matchup with the Chargers, Bridgewater completed 61.1% of his passes for 129 yards, while throwing one touchdown.
+- Bridgewater put together a 129-yard performance against the Chargers last week, completing 61.1% of his pass attempts and throwing for one touchdown.

-- He also tacked on 10 yards on two carries, averaging five yards per carry while rushing for one touchdown.
+- He also carried the ball two times for 10 yards, averaging five yards per carry while scoring one touchdown on the ground.

-- Over his last three games, Bridgewater has recorded 604 passing yards (201.3 per game) while going 52-for-82 (63.4% completion percentage) and throwing two touchdowns and zero interceptions.
+- In his last three outings, Bridgewater has thrown for 604 yards (201.3 per game) while completing 52 of 82 passes (63.4%), with two touchdowns and zero interceptions.

-- He also has nine rushing yards on five carries (plus two rushing touchdowns), averaging 3.0 yards per game on the ground.
+- He's also contributed in the ground game, with nine rushing yards (3.0 ypg) on five carries with two rushing touchdowns.

 Bridgewater's Denver Teammates